 You, too, can do something about antibiotic resistance

 To keep antibiotics effective for as long as possible, we must use them wisely (i.e. in the correct way, and not too often).
-Sometimes the body needs help to overcome a bacterial infection, so doctors prescribe antibiotics.
-It is important to use them properly, to minimize any risk of resistant bacteria emerging.
+If the body needs help to overcome a bacterial infection, doctors prescribe antibiotics.
+It is important to use them properly, to minimise any risk of resistant bacteria emerging.

 - Only use antibiotics when your doctor says that this is necessary.
 So always contact a doctor first, even if you are abroad.

 - Take the prescribed amount at the right time, every day.
 Do not skip any doses.

 - Never stop a course of antibiotic treatment without first checking with a doctor.
 In some cases it is possible to stop the course of treatment before it is finished, but always check with a doctor first.

 - Never use leftover antibiotics or other people’s antibiotics.
 For each specific infection, a doctor needs to decide whether a course of antibiotic treatment is required, which antibiotic is right for you, and how long the course of treatment should last.